 Elvis says PEI Connectors helped him build the relationships he needed to create Narwhal Business Solutions Inc.

 Narwhal offers tailor-made IT solutions for retailers and other small businesses.
 The company specializes in point-of-sales systems — providing equipment, training staff, and integrating the technology into business operations.
 For example, Elvis might supply a point-of-sales system to a restaurant and then ensure orders automatically print off in the kitchen after the customer pays.
 “This is a totally a one-stop solution,” he explains.
 He also develops websites, often incorporating features like booking systems, and provides overall IT support.
-Read more
+Elvis started Narwhal in Charlottetown in 2021, soon after his family moved from Hong Kong.
+They chose Canada for its diversity and openness, PEI for its scenery and landscape.
+“We would like our kids to be grown up in a very natural environment, so they can do more outdoor activities.”

 Before Ji arrived in Prince Edward Island with his family in March 2018, he had lived in Chengdu, voted the happiest city in China for twelve consecutive years, and then in several cities across the country including major hubs like Shanghai and Shenzhen.
 He worked as a regional sales manager for a big manufacturing company, a demanding role for which he travelled weekly.
 These pressures combined with the exhaustion of life in a busy city led him to look for alternatives.
 A family friend had earlier moved to PEI and spoke highly of the Island at a reunion.
 This was Ji’s introduction to a life of peace and quiet outside his home country.
 “At that moment, we felt that maybe this was guidance from God,” says his wife, Jin.